himeno-sun-lab/himeno-sun-lab.github.io/content/en/authors/Lichao/index.md

     url: ''

 # Short bio (displayed in user profile at end of posts, call for students is OK)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include quantum machine learning and AI for Science.

 interests:
-  - Tensor Learning
+  - Quantum Machine Learning
+  - AI for Science

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons